pasqal-io/qoolqit/docs/contents/custom_embedders.md

 # Defining custom embedders

 In the [available embedders](available_embedders.md) page you saw the usage of some pre-defined embedders.
-The embedding module in QoolQit is designed to be flexible and extendable to various forms of embedding algorithms developed for the Rydberg analog model, with potentially different outputs and outputs, and different configuration parameters.
+The embedding module in QoolQit is designed to be flexible and extendable to various forms of embedding algorithms developed for the Rydberg analog model, with potentially different inputs and outputs, and different configuration parameters.
 It is structured in three levels:

 **Level 0: Concretizing the interface**